-For both semesters, seniors must reserve Thursdays after 4:30 PM for Neuroscience seminars and comprehesives.
+For both semesters, senior majors must reserve Thursdays after 4:30 PM for Neuroscience seminars.

-Seminars are primarily from visiting neuroscientists and comprehensive presentations (see below) that are presented by senior Neuroscience majors.
-Sophomore and junior neuroscience majors are encouraged to attend the seminars and comprehensives.
+Neuroscience seminar periods are used for presentations from visiting neuroscientists and for senior comprehensive presentations/examinations (see below) that are presented by senior Neuroscience majors.
+Sophomores and junior neuroscience majors are encouraged to attend the seminars and comprehensive exams.

 Requirements for Senior Comprehensives

-- See the Instructions for the senior comprehensive presentation and examination
+- A Written Examination, see the Instructions for the senior comprehensive Written Examination

 Passing Senior Comprehensives

-An inadequate oral presentation and/or inadequate answers during the oral examination may result in the student not satisfying the second or third components of their comprehensive examination.
-If the student exhibits unsatisfactory performance for either or both of these portions of the examination, the faculty will request the student to take a makeup comprehensive examination in the form of a written paper that addresses deficiencies encountered in either the oral presentation or question/answer portion of the comprehensive examination.
+An inadequate examination or inadequate performance on the written exam may result in the student not satisfying the second component of their comprehensive examination.
+If this component is not passed, the faculty will ask the student to take a makeup comprehensive examination in the form of a written paper that addresses deficiencies encountered in the written examination.